Skylake101/Green-Eggs-and-Hamlet/README.md

 ## Project Output
 The output I got from entering 5 words was:

+the	986
+and	685
+of	621
+to	604
+I	513

-'The' and 'it' was used most frequently.
+'The' was used 986 times making it the most frequent.

 ![chart](URL)